FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 ## The magic of frequency space
 ...how about blurs that happen so fast, that they are considered free!
 We are doing a bit of a detour into ***Frequency Space*** image manipulation.

 Any 2D image can be converted and edited in frequency space, which unlocks a whole new sort of image manipulation.
-To blur an image in this paradigm, we perform an [image Fast Fourier Transform](https://usage.imagemagick.org/fourier/#introduction), then [mask high frequency areas to perform the blur](https://usage.imagemagick.org/fourier/#blurring) and finally performing the inverse transformation.
+To blur an image in this paradigm, we perform an [image Fast Fourier Transform](https://usage.imagemagick.org/fourier/#introduction), then [mask high frequency areas to perform the blur](https://usage.imagemagick.org/fourier/#blurring) and finally do the inverse transformation.

 A Fourier Transform decomposes a signal into its underlying Sine Frequencies.
 The output of an _image Fast Fourier Transform_ are "Magnitude" and "Phase" component images.
 These images can be combined back together with the inverse image FFT to produce the original image again...

 <figure>
 	<img src="img/256ScreenOverlay.png" alt="FFT Viz Input image" />
-	<figcaption>FFT Visualization input image<br>The green stripes are not an error, they are baked into the image on purpose.</figcaption>
+	<figcaption>Input image for the following interactive FFT example<br>The green stripes are not an error, they are baked into the image on purpose.</figcaption>
 </figure>

 ...but before doing so, we can manipulate the frequency representation of the image in various ways.
 [Less reading, more interaction!](https://www.youtube.com/watch?v=qHvdLwSZmF8) In the following interactive visualization you have the magnitude image, brightness boosted into a human visible representation on the left and the reconstructed image on the right.